ZhuoranLu/ZhuoranLu.github.io/_pages/about.md

 Chun-wei Chiang, **Zhuoran Lu**, Zhuoyan Li, and Ming Yin.<br>
 The 41st ACM Conference on Human Factors in Computing Systems (CHI), Online, May 2023.

+<strong>Does More Advice Help?
+The Effects of Second Opinions from Peers in AI-Assisted Decision Making</strong><br>
+**Zhuoran Lu**, Dakuo Wang, Ming Yin.<br>
+The CHI Workshop on Trust and Reliance in AI-Assisted Tasks (TRAIT), Hamburg, May 2023

 Teaching
 ======